Find Affordable College Courses

 2 Yearly Graduations

 University at Buffalo is the 13th most popular school in the nation for students seeking a doctor's degree in classical languages.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-The classical languages program at University at Buffalo awarded 2 doctor's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 2 people received their doctor's degree in classical languages from University at Buffalo.

 #13